KishorJena/react-snackbars-stack/README.md

 export default App;
 ```

-#### Option 2 : hook
+### Option 2: Using Hook

-Wrap your Root App or specific parent app with context Provider.
-Import hook in child component to use method to show snackbars.
+Wrap your root app or a specific parent app with the `SnackbarProvider` context.
+Import the hook in a child component to use the method to show snackbars.

 ```jsx
 import React from 'react';
 import { SnackbarProvider, useSnackbar } from 'react-snackbars-stack';